jcponce/complex/dctools/README.md

          domC = new domainColoring('z^2', s);
        }

-Now we just need to plot it using one the following functions from the domainColoring class:
+Now we just need to plot it using one the following functions defined in the 'domainColoring' class:

 - plotHSV(opt)
   - opt: 'Phase', 'Modulus', 'Phase/Modulus', 'None'